cferdinandi/reef-js/content/routing.md

 Headings and anchor locations will appear with a focus ring around them, which you may find visually unappealing.

-Elements that don't normally receive focus are given a `tabindex` if `-1` to make them focusable with JS.
+Elements that don't normally receive focus are given a `tabindex` of `-1` to make them focusable with JS.
 You can remove the focus ring by styling `[tabindex="-1"]`.

 ```css
 [tabindex="-1"] {